 These spicy chocolate gingerbread men are so easy and fun to make.
-A perfect holiday project for you
+A perfect holiday project for you and your kids.

 Why love this recipe?